7 Birds That Eat Ticks

 animals that eat young: chicken

-The chicken is one of the most commonly domesticated animals on the planet.
-There exist more than three times as many chickens as people, with a total world population of over 20 billion.
-People raise chickens for both meat and eggs, and they feature important in a number of cultures.
-Some people also keep chickens as pets, and it’s easy to see why given their eating habitats.
+The chicken is one of the most common domesticated animals on the planet.
+People raise chickens for both meat and eggs.
 Chickens will eat just about anything they can catch, although seeds and insects make up a large portion of their diet.
-They will make short work of ticks, which makes them quite popular with farmers and herders.
-Since ticks live off the blood of other animals, farmers rely on chickens to keep ticks off their animals.
+They readily consume ticks, which makes chickens popular with farmers and herders.
+Farmers in some parts of the world also rely on chickens to keep ticks off their livestock.
 When grazing, chickens use their sharp beaks to peck at the ground and pick up ticks and other insects.

 #1.
 Turkey